gvolpe/blog-comments/_posts/2024-02-27-private-flake.md

 }
 {% endhighlight %}

 I continue to use the [secretsManager](https://github.com/gvolpe/nix-config/blob/a1db9d16c403cad14a0ec98c6fc55b491920806d/lib/default.nix#L23) function from my public flake, which also depends on the file being encrypted with `git-crypt`.
+This is how my secrets don't end up on a public cache.

 Thus, I had to move all my secrets from the public repo to my private one, and set up `git-crypt` once again.
 Though, that's a one-time thing and I'm much happier they now live in a private repository instead.